PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/Resolved-Issues/git_understanding.md

 - Git bisect is faster, more accurate, scalable, systematic, and reduces human error compared to manually checking commits.

+1. Scenario Setup

+- I created a small test repository with three commits in a file called calculator.py:
+  - Commit 1 (good): Added basic addition and subtraction functions.
+  - Commit 2 (bad): Introduced a multiplication function but mistakenly returned a + b instead of a * b.
+  - Commit 3 (bad): Added division function (irrelevant to the bug).
+  - The bug I wanted to find was: multiplication returning the wrong result.

 📌 Writing Meaningful Commit Messages

 1. Research best practices for writing commit messages.